 Photos, clockwise from top right:

-Fabiola Dimas from Sixpence in Crete (left), Daisy Ortiz and her daughter, Kayla
+Fabiola Dimas from Crete Sixpence (left), Daisy Ortiz and her daughter, Kayla

 Daisy and Kayla with Rep. Adrian Smith